profxadke/YoktoJS/README.md

 # YoctoJS

-> Yokto simply means smallest SI prefix.
+> Yokto simply means smallest SI prefix. [docs within code.]

-No framework framework 😛
+A micro DOM utility/minimal DOM/HTTP, WebSocket helper library + DOM updater

-YoktoJS is supposed to be used with VanillaJS, using any frameworks* parallelly might bug things up!
+YoktoJS is supposed to be used with VanillaJS, using any frameworks* parallelly ~might~ would bug things up!
 --
 \*frameworks as in: jQuery, etc.